petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/tutorials/using-a-microservice-client-extension.md

 ## Display Dad Jokes on a Page

 Add the Liferay Sample Custom Element 2 widget to a page in your running Liferay.
-When you publish the page, dad jokes are displayed in the widget:
+When you publish the page, dad jokes appear in the widget:

 ![Custom Element 2 displays a bad joke each time the page is loaded.](./using-a-microservice-client-extension/images/02.png)

-## Additional OAuth Details
+## How OAuth2 Authorizes the Request

 When an authenticated user loads a page with the client application on it (the custom element), it requests an authorization code, which is available because of the communication channel configured by the user agent extension (i.e., Liferay is the authorization server).
 Liferay returns the code, then the client asks for the access token.
-With the token, the endpoint in the microservice is accessible by the client.
+With the token, the client can access the endpoint in the microservice.
 The resource server validates the JWT token with Liferay using the JWKS URI endpoint.
 This is done automatically in the background.

 In the `DadJoke.js` file of the `liferay-sample-custom-element-2` client extension, there's an important call that initiates the authorization pipeline: